Golden Rule (fiscal policy)

 If national income is growing, and net worth is positive this rule implies that, on average, there should be net surplus of income over expenditure.

 The justification for the Golden Rule derives from macroeconomic theory.
 Other things being equal, an increase in government borrowing raises the real interest rate consequently crowding out (reducing) investment because a higher rate of return is required for investment to be profitable.
 Unless the government uses the borrowed funds to invest in projects with a similar rate of return to private investment, capital accumulation falls, with negative consequences upon economic growth.

+The distinction between current and investment spending can incentivize creative accounting.

 In the United Kingdom

 The Golden Rule was one of several fiscal policy principles set out by the incoming Labour government in 1997.
 These were first set out by then Chancellor of the Exchequer Gordon Brown in his 1997 budget speech.
 Subsequently, they were formalised in the Finance Act 1998 and in the Code for Fiscal Stability, approved by the House of Commons in December 1998.

 In 2005 there was speculation that the Chancellor had manipulated these rules as the treasury had moved the reference frame for the start of the economic cycle to two years earlier (from 1999 to 1997).
 The implications of this were to allow for £18 billion – £22 billion more of borrowing.

 The government's other fiscal rule is the Sustainable investment rule, which requires it to keep debt at a "prudent level".
 This is currently set at below 40% of GDP in each year of the current cycle.

 Between 2009 and 2021, the Golden Rule in the United Kingdom was abandoned, however after the October 2021 budget speech by Rishi Sunak the Golden Rule was restored.

 Although the United Kingdom does not use the term "golden rule" anymore, the government does still use fiscal rules.
 They dictate that the budget should be balanced or in surplus by 2029–30, net financial debt should fall as a share of the economy by 2029–30, and that welfare should stay below a certain level.